mapbox/osm-bright/README.md

 ### 4. Run make.py ###

+    ./make.py

 This will create a new folder called "build" with your new project, customized with the variables you set in `configure.py` and install a copy of this build to your MapBox project folder.
 If you open up TileMill you should see your new map in the project listing.

+Click on the map to view it in the editing interface.

+### IMPORTANT

+Have patience: the first time the project opens it needs to download very large shapefiles before the map can render.
+This can take 5-10 minutes on a fast connection and longer on a slow connection.
+Keep TileMill open and feel free to navigate back to the projects view then back to the project editor view to check on its loading status.
+You can also check the TileMill logs to see the download status of the remote files.

-You're now ready to start editing the template in TileMill!
+Once the map tiles show up, you're now ready to start editing the template in TileMill!